peytondodd/mugshots-cli/README.md

 # Mugshots CLI

 > Python 3 CLI for fetching latest mugshots from mugshots.starnewsonline.com

+### Uses **BeautifulSoup4** and **Requests** libraries under the hood.

+## Important Information
+**This site records those taken into custody by local law enforcement.
+Booking information has been collected from the Bladen, Brunswick, New Hanover and Pender County jail systems.**

+**This program makes no assumptions or representations about guilt or innocence.
+People charged with crimes are presumed innocent unless proven guilty.
+Information on the StarNewsOnline site and this program should not be used to determine any person’s actual criminal record.**

 ## Features
 * Will automatically add demographics to the local `records.csv` file.